 People with metastatic esophageal cancer (which has spread to distant parts of the body) have other treatment options.
 They typically do not have surgery because surgery cannot remove the cancer completely.

 SCCA patients receive esophageal cancer surgery from top surgeons at UW Medicine Thoracic Surgery Clinic and Center for Esophageal & Gastric Surgery, among only a few sites in the country that specialize in diagnosing and surgically treating thoracic and esophageal cancers.
+Here, the same experts take care of people with cancer in their stomach, esophagus or the place where these structures meet (gastroesophageal junction).
 Studies show that performing a high volume of esophagectomies, as our surgeons do, is a strong predictor of better patient outcomes, including lower risk of major complications.

 There are many ways to perform an esophagectomy.